 The nonrefundable R&D program was further enhanced during the 2011 legislative session.
 An additional credit amount is allowed if the taxpayer made basic research payments during the tax year to a university under the jurisdiction of the Arizona Board of Regents.
 The additional credit amount is equal to 10% of the basic research payments that constitute excess expenses for the tax year over the base amount.
 The increased university R&D tax credit is administered by Revenue for tax years beginning from and after December 31, 2010.
 Additional information on the nonrefundable tax credit, can be found on the Arizona Department of Revenue’s website.

-ACA has been given the authority to approve refunds under this program up to $5 million in any calendar year.
-Therefore, refunds are approved by ACA on a first come, first served basis, according to the date and time an application is filed with ACA.
+The ACA has been given the authority to approve refunds under this program up to $5 million in any calendar year.
+Therefore, refunds are approved by the ACA on a first-come, first-served basis, according to the date and time an application is filed with the ACA.
 Download the R & D Tax Credit Allocation Table to view the remaining amount of tax credits available.

 Applications must be based on actual numbers, not estimates.
 A calendar year taxpayer may file an Application on or after the first business day following the close of the previous calendar year.
 A fiscal year taxpayer may file an Application on or after the first business day after the end of the fiscal year.
 For example, a taxpayer with a June 30, 2012 fiscal year end could apply for a partial refund of R&D credits as early as July 2, 2012, if cap is still available.
 If, however the 2012 cap has been exhausted, the fiscal year end taxpayer may submit an Application on or after the first business day of 2013, provided said taxpayer has NOT filed its tax return with Revenue for the tax year in which the R&D credit was generated.
 To apply electronically for program incentives, click here.

 BASIC ELIGIBILITY REQUIREMENTS